vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 sed -i "s/varchar(64)/varchar(256)/g" ~/blockchain-explorer/app/persistence/fabric/postgreSQL/db/explorerpg.sql
 ```

 Update the Blockchain Explorer database connection config with the AWS RDS connection details.
-Replace the host, username and password with those you used when you created your Postgres instance:
+Replace the host, username and password with those you used when you created your Postgres instance.
+These values can be obtained from the following:

+* host: from the CloudFormation stack you created in step 2.
+See the output field: RDSHost, in the CloudFormation console.
+* username & password: you either passed these into the creation of the stack in step 2, or you used the defaults.
+See the default values in fabric-blockchain-explorer.yaml.

 ```
 vi ~/blockchain-explorer/app/explorerconfig.json